 What many vegans do not realize is that there are billions of products, from pharmaceuticals to construction materials, that contain animal products of some form, whether it’s leather (skin or hide), bone, gelatin or a hormone derivative.
 The consequences of advocating for and enacting upon abolishing the use of all form of animal products, not just the eggs, milk, and meat, is that there will be a significant increase in reliance of using petroleum-based products and man-made chemical compounds that need to be created in a factory and/or a laboratory.
-There are many unintended, unseen consequences that many of us still cannot comprehend that can–and have–come about with such industrialized activities and creations to our own bodies, and to the environment.
+There are many unintended, unseen consequences to our own bodies, and to the environment that many of us still cannot comprehend that can – and already have – come about as a result of industrial-scale activitites.

-Vegans also strongly believe that they are saving the environment with their advocation, boycotting and buying habits.
+Vegans also strongly believe that they are saving the environment with their advocation, boycotting, and buying habits.
 Many openly believe that crop or plant agriculture is much more environmentally beneficial and sustainable than any form of animal agriculture, including grazing.
-There is usually no mention about their support for the fossil fuel industry.
+There is usually no mention about their increased indirect reliance on the fossil fuel industry.

 They believe that it is very easy for the crops that go to animals can be fed to humans; they also believe that land that is used for raising animals can be “re-wilded” by completely abandoning it and letting it go back to nature, or simply planting trees.